viet34tqc/notebook/interview.md

 - `clientHeight`: height + padding of element. `document.documentElement.clientHeight` returns the viewport height
 - `offsetHeight`: height + padding + border of element
-- `getBoundingClientRect()`: return the position of the element that is relative to the viewport.
+- `getBoundingClientRect()`: return the position of the element that is relative to the **current** viewport.
 The viewport is the area that is being viewed.
-So the returned value of `getBoundingClientRect()` may vary depending on the place we are viewing.
+So the returned value of `getBoundingClientRect()` may vary depending on the place we are viewing, normally when you scroll down the `top` and `bottom` will be decreased

 Scroll: